awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-apis-calling.md

 ...
 ```

-In the `aws:waitForAwsResourceProperty` step `waitUntilInstanceStateRunning`, the automation invokes the `DescribeInstanceStatus` API action and receives a response from `ec2`\.
+In the `aws:waitForAwsResourceProperty` step `waitUntilInstanceStateRunning`, the automation invokes the `DescribeInstanceStatus` API operation and receives a response from `ec2`\.
 The automation then applies `PropertySelector - "$.InstanceStatuses[0].InstanceState.Name"` to the response and checks if the specified returned value matches a value in the `DesiredValues` list \(in this case `running`\)\.
 The step repeats the process until the response returns an instance state of `running`\.

 ## Using JSONPath in a runbook<a name="automation-aws-apis-calling-json-path"></a>